RACE AND EVENT OFFICIALS FAQs

-Applications will open in chronological order during February and March each year.
+Applications will generally open in chronological order during January to March each year.

 Volunteer Officials who attended the event the year prior will be automatically notified of the opening day once this occurs.
 Those who are new to an event can register by visiting our application page on the website.

 Applications will generally close approximately 3 weeks prior to the event however, they may close earlier if we are oversubscribed or later if there are still positions that are not filled.

 We have a huge range of positions available at each of our events.
 Whilst here are many roles that need to be filled at every event, there are a few that are special to specific events such as our Buggy Drivers in Newcastle and our Building Marshals and Heli-Pad Attendants at the Gold Coast.

 Race Official (Trackside) Positions include:

 Flag Marshals, Fire & Rescue, Communication Marshals, Sector Marshals, Track Marshals, Race Control Officials, Grid Marshals, Pit Lane Marshals, Paddock Marshals and Administration.